sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/SpecificApplicationFunctionality/AccountManagement/Registration/General.md

 <br>

-### Display the password policy to allow users to create the right password the first time.
+### Consider displaying the password policy to allow users to create the right password the first time.

+As the user is not aware of the rules and restrictions, the user will receive an error.
+This

-TODO: Add description.
+TODO: complement description.

 <br>